Being audit ready has never been so important

 So no matter what the FSA’s review findings will be, we know that the sector will respond in a positive way and that together we can help to rebuild lost consumer confidence, whilst delivering the high quality productive industry our customers need.

+Are you audit ready?
+Systems Integration can help.
 For more information visit the catering butcher section of our website.

 To watch the BBC interview with FSA director Rod Ainsworth, click here.